• Menu

 Some people argue that Lookout Pass is in Idaho, but I’d argue that it actually straddles the border with Montana — besides, I like Lookout, and I wanted to write about it.

-If you have kids and live in the area, their ski school is famous for its two-month Learn to Ski program that’s completely free (yes, really!) to skiers and boarders under 18.
+There’s also known for having some of the best deals, with two for one lift tickets on Thursday, half price tickets for season pass holders (from anywhere in the world), and ski-for-free on your birthday.
+Then for parents, their ski school is famous for its two-month Learn to Ski program that’s completely free (yes, really!) to skiers and boarders under 18.

 Even with all those positive traits, Lookout remains low-key and uncrowded, perhaps due to its distance from any major Montana city (1.5 hours from Missoula) and with the better-known Schweitzer Mountain siphoning off many of the Idaho visitors.